Criminal Charge: Felony Assault with a Dangerous Weapon

 Case: State of Oklahoma v.
 X [Choctaw]

-Summary: Because this young defendant’s charge was reduced to a misdemeanor and deferred for 6 months, it will be expunged and stricken from public record upon successful completion of the short probationary period.
-Accordingly, the name of this defendant with no criminal history is omitted here.
+Because this young defendant’s charge was reduced to a misdemeanor and deferred for 6 months, it will be expunged and stricken from public record upon successful completion of the short probationary period.
+Accordingly, his name is omitted here.

-Originally charged with felony assault with a dangerous weapon, a charge that carries up to 10 years in the state penitentiary, the Choctaw County [OK] judge originally appointed him a lawyer.
-However, when the defendant rejected the State’s original plea bargain, the judge determined she was no longer poor enough to deserve an appointed lawyer and gave her a deadline to hire one.
-Eventually the judge jailed her because she couldn’t hire a lawyer.
-[It’s against the law for a judge to look beyond the wallet of the defendant when determining whether a court-appointed lawyer is required].
+Charged with felony assault with a dangerous weapon, a charge that carries up to 10 years in the state penitentiary, the Choctaw County [OK] judge originally appointed him a lawyer.
+However, when the defendant rejected the State’s original plea bargain, the judge determined he was no longer poor enough to deserve an appointed lawyer and gave him a deadline to hire one.
+Eventually the judge jailed him because he couldn’t hire a lawyer.
+[It’s against the law for a judge to look beyond the wallet of the defendant when determining whether a court-appointed lawyer is required, but that didn’t stop this court].
 McMillion v State, 742 P.2d 1158 and Spain v.
 District Court of Tulsa County, 882 P.2d 79 .

-Her family hired Haslam, who promptly filed a motion and achieved her release from custody the day after she was jailed.
-Haslam had the district court judge removed for refusing to afford this defendant a court reporter – his wife – at a motion hearing.
-Thereafter, he sued the City of Hugo under the Oklahoma Public Information Act for failing to produce various police reports – this civil lawsuit settled for approximately $6,000 and the reports were eventually coughed up.
+His family hired Haslam, who promptly filed a motion and achieved his release from custody the day after he was jailed.
+Haslam then had the district court judge disqualified for refusing to afford this defendant a court reporter – the judge’s wife – at a motion hearing.
+Thereafter, he sued the City of Hugo under the Oklahoma Public Information Act for refusing to produce various police reports – this civil lawsuit settled for approximately $6,000 and the missing police reports were promptly coughed up.

-Eventually, the State of Oklahoma reduced the charge to the misdemeanor and 6 months deferred adjudication.
-The case will be expunged from her record.
+With the missing evidence in hand, the Choctaw County prosecutor readily reduced the felony to the misdemeanor and 6 months deferred adjudication.
+The case will be expunged from his record.